thisisian/cppnotes/cppnotes.md

 `using value_type = T;` this is a type alias, standard library types can be queries for their `value_type`

-we can write a "deduction guide" when the compiler is unable to figure out what you want from the default constructor
+We can write a _deduction guide_ when the compiler is unable to figure out what you want from the default constructor

-###Function objects or "functors":
+###Function objects or _functors_:
     - Implement `()` operator
     - Can behave vaguely like currying
     - Can carry data along with algorithm